-The EA is issued for public review for a period of 30 days, beginning on 21 November 2024.
-Public review will be included as an appendix in the EA, as appropriate.
+The EA and draft FONSI were issued for public review for a period of 30 days, beginning on 21 November 2024.
+Public review will be included in Appendix C in the EA.
+No substantive public comments were received.

 6.2.
 List of Agencies and Persons Consulted